syahrulhamdani/100_Days_Of_ML_Code/log.md

   PyTorch more
 - Need to practice building Neural Network from scratch only using Numpy to get more intuition how it works and implement Gradient Descent for doing Backprop with Real cases

+## Day 18 - 26 September, 2018

+__Process:__

+- Getting started official tutorial of PyTorch
+- Getting started official tutorial of building NN using PyTorch
+- Start to build neural network from scratch using only basic library

+__Achievement:__

+- Get a deeper understanding of tensor in PyTorch
+- Get a deeper understanding of how autograd works in PyTorch

+__Lesson to Learn:__

+- Take a notes of retain\_graph while implement `requires_grad=True`